• Skip to Content

 Track-Specific Activities Master's

-Each Track holds journal clubs, research-in-progress meetings, and other activities, that those Track students are expected to attend.
+Each Track holds research-in-progress meetings and other activities that Track students are expected to attend.
 These activities are opportunities to engage and interact with Track faculty, fellow students, and post-doctoral fellows, and to participate and present in the topic area of the Track.
-All master’s students are expected to participate in their Track.
+All students are expected to participate in their Track.
 If a student for some reason wishes to switch tracks during the course of their degree, they must schedule a meeting with the Academic Program Manager, Justin Switzer, and the director of the intended track to ascertain whether a switch is feasible to still meet graduation requirements in time and to complete a formal form.

 Quarterly Master’s Meetings

-The Master’s Program Co-Directors host quarterly meetings with all of the first and second-year Master’s students.
+The Program Directors host quarterly meetings with all Masters students.
 These meetings provide a forum to learn about academic policies and deadlines, for students to raise questions and concerns, and for all to hear the answers.
-All Master’s students are expected to attend quarterly group meetings.
+All students are expected to attend quarterly group meetings.

-The master's Level Core Requirements are listed by year and term for all Epidemiology Master of Science students.
+The core requirements are listed by year and term.
 To broaden perspective and to enhance the student’s capabilities for work in public health or disease-related fields, at least 12 credits of coursework are required in courses from at least one department outside the student’s primary department.
 At least 6 of these credits must be taken in the BSPH.
 Full-time students register for a minimum of 16 credits and a maximum of 22 credits each term.
-Masters' degree-seeking students must complete the core-required courses for a letter grade earning a B or better in each course.
+Masters' degree-seeking students must complete the core requirements for a letter grade earning a B or better in each course.
 The overall minimum grade point average is 2.75 for master's students.

 Cells to Society Courses [CEPH Core Requirements]